vercel/next.js/examples/with-react-ga4/README.md

-# React-GA example
+# React-GA4 example

+As of May 2023, [react-ga](https://github.com/react-ga/react-ga/issues/541) uses Universal Analytics which will stop processing new data starting July 2023.
+Until this is fixed, this example has been updated to use [react-ga4](https://github.com/codler/react-ga4) instead.

-This example shows the most basic way to use [react-ga](https://github.com/react-ga/react-ga) using custom [App](https://github.com/vercel/next.js#custom-app) component with NextJs.
+This example shows the most basic way to use [react-ga4](https://github.com/codler/react-ga4) using custom [App](https://github.com/vercel/next.js#custom-app) component with NextJs.
 Modify `Tracking ID` in `utils/analytics.js` file for testing this example.

 ## Deploy your own